 Max application temperature for tin: 1000 C

-Specifications for Tin Coatings
+Specifications For Tin Coatings

 We carry out tin electroplating in accordance with the standards BS 1872, ISO 2093 (1986), as well as many industry-specific specifications.

+Are you looking for a tin coating supplier?
 If you would like to find out more about our tin electroplating services or zinc nickel plating, then head to our website today.
 Or, call to speak to a member of our helpful and friendly team.
 We offer a wide range of electroplating services including zinc nickel plating on to stainless steel.

 If you have found this blog helpful, you may wish to read our previous blog on Zinc Nickel Coating.